Call us 24/7 at 610-593-5129

 supply vs return vents

 Hidden behind the walls of your home is a vast network of air ducts.
 They connect to virtually every room of your house and provide a pathway through which air can travel to and from your HVAC system.
+Understanding how your air conditioning system moves air is key to maintaining comfort and efficiency.
 In this article, we’ll discuss the differences between supply and return vents and provide tips on how to maintain them.

 What Is the Difference Between Supply Air Vents and Return Air Vents?